edubkendo/tower-docs/docs/models/validations.md

   @validates "orderId", presence: true
 ```

-Since false.blank? is true, if you want to validate the presence of a boolean field you should use validates :fieldName, :inclusion: { :in: [true, false] }.
+Since false.blank? is true, if you want to validate the presence of a boolean field you should use validates `fieldName`, `inclusion: { in: [true, false] }`.

 The default error message is "can't be empty".